robcarver17/pysystemtrade/docs/futures.md

         arctic_prices.write_prices_for_contract_object(contract, prices_for_contract, ignore_duplication=True)
 '''

-The objects csvFuturesContractPriceData and arcticFuturesContractPriceData are 'data pipelines', which allow us to read and write a specific type of data (in this ).
-They have the same methods (and they inherit from a more generic object, futuresContractPriceData)
+The objects 'csvFuturesContractPriceData' and 'arcticFuturesContractPriceData' are 'data pipelines', which allow us to read and write a specific type of data (in this case OHLC price data for individual futures contracts).
+They have the same methods (and they inherit from a more generic object, futuresContractPriceData), which allows us to write code that abstracts the actual place and way the data is stored.
+We'll see much more of this kind of thing later.

 <a name="roll_calendars"></a>
 ## Roll calendars